VihAMBR/gated-mem/README.md

 **Lesson learned:** The encoding stage is not the bottleneck.
 Storing 30% less data is useful for cost/latency at scale, but it doesn't improve answer quality.
 The LLM is already good at finding relevant information in a pile of context.

-### Phase 4: Neuroplastic Memory — The Ambitious Attempt
+### Phase 4: Neuroplastic Memory - The Ambitious Attempt

-**Hypothesis:** A memory system that reorganizes itself through use — strengthening useful memories, linking related ones, suppressing outdated ones, consolidating duplicates — should outperform a static store.
+**Hypothesis:** A memory system that reorganizes itself through use (strengthening useful memories, linking related ones, suppressing outdated ones, consolidating duplicates) should outperform a static store.

 **What we built (`NeuroplasticMemory`, four mechanisms):**